HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

 As this is a Work in Progress there are currently alot of limitations.
 Each of them will be addressed if there is time according to their priority (MUST > SHOULD > NICE-to-have)

 - Deployment
-  - (SHOULD) Reseach Docker Swarm Health checks and their use for this project
+  - (SHOULD) Research Docker Swarm Health checks and their use for this project
   - (NICE) Only works fully with VirtualBox
   - (NICE) Only works with Docker Swarm
 - Testing